ric2b/Vivaldi-browser/chromium/base/android/jni_generator/README.md

 exceptions to this.
 See usage of `jni_registration_generator.py` in the codebase.

-The `jni_registration_generator.py` exposes two registration methods:
+The `jni_registration_generator.py` exposes a registration function when using manual registation:
-* `RegisterNonMainDexNatives` - Registers native functions needed by multiple process types (e.g. Rendereres, GPU process).
-* `RegisterMainDexNatives` - Registers native functions needed only by the browser process.
+* `RegisterNatives` - Registers all native functions.

 ### Exposing Java Methods